GiovanniGueltrini/PROVA_CNN-for-Image-Analysis-/README.md

 To do so, we applied a threshold to identify the most relevant pixels— the full process is detailed [here](metti il cazzo che ti pare).

-To evaluate how well this method can predict the object’s position, we assessed the quality of the resulting segmentation using  [Sørensen-Dice coefficient](https://en.wikipedia.org/wiki/Dice-S%C3%B8rensen_coefficient)
+To evaluate how accurately this method predicts the object’s location, we assessed the quality of the resulting segmentation using the [Sørensen-Dice coefficient](https://en.wikipedia.org/wiki/Dice-S%C3%B8rensen_coefficient)..
+The approach yielded promising results, with Dice scores ranging from 0.2 to 0.5.